 Best hostel in Hong Kong – Hop Inn on Mody

 The Hop Inn on Mody is a comfy, affordable hostel nestled in the center of TST, Kowloon.
 There are both female-only and mixed dorms, sleeping 4 – 8 people each.
-The hostel is the perfect mix of quiet rooms and colorful artistic decor!
-With open common areas to chill and meet other travelers.
+It’s the perfect mix of quiet rooms and colorful artistic decor, with open common areas to chill and meet other travelers, making it one of the best hostels in Hong Kong!

 Best Airbnb in Hong Kong – Cozy Studio near Mongkok